re-framejs/re-framejs/docs/FAQs/Inspecting-app-db.md

 ### Question

-How can I inspect the contents of `app-db`?
+How can I inspect the contents of `appDb`?
 Perhaps from figwheel.

 ### Short Answer